erayaydin/microservice-laravel/readme.md

 - Define schemas for `user.created` and `license.updated` kafka messages.
 - Remove config files for `services` and `kafka`.
 Use provider to bind instances with values.
 - Use kafka-connect1 for connect services to kafka cluster.
+- Fix style issues and apply on CI.
+- Add ELK stack and/or Grafana metrics.
 - Add unit, integration and e2e tests.
 - Add k8s yaml files.
 - Add OpenAPI documentation for the api-gateway and services.